techiekeith/aoc-2020-bbc-6502/lib/aoclib/README.md

 Locations &8A-&8F are used by various functions.
 Do not store anything in these locations that you want to keep.

+### Main RAM area

+Locations &7500-75FF are used as a buffer for reading files.

+Locations &7600-7BFF are reserved for the library.

 ### Function calls

 - &7600 - Set Integer Width (A contains the number of bytes per integer, 1 <= A <= 8)